Free postsecondary planning events!

 Let VSAC be your guide.

-High school students and parents/guardians, whether you’re college-bound, training-bound, or not sure, these events are for you.
+High school students and parents/guardians, whether you’re college-bound, training-bound, or not sure, VSAC's college and career pathways events and resources are for you.

-On Saturday, March 18, 2023, families were invited to join us in-person at the UVM Davis Center or online via Zoom to take part in live workshops, discover free resources, and connect with local experts to help prepare for education or training after high school.
+On Saturday, March 23, 2024, families are invited to join us in-person at the University of Vermont (UVM) Davis Center or online via Zoom to take part in live workshops, discover free resources, and connect with local experts to help prepare for education or training after high school.

 High school events:

-We also offered four events for high schools around the state:
+We will also be offering four events for high schools around the state:

-• Wednesday, April 5, 9:00 am–2:00 pm at Vermont State University Castleton Campus (in partnership with the College Fair) this event is at capacity
+• Wednesday, April 10, 8:45 am–2:00 pm at the Vermont State University Castleton Campus (in partnership with the Rutland Area Guidance Counselors’ College Fair)

-High schools registered to bring students to these events during the school day.
-Please connect with your school to find out if they will be participating in future events.
+High schools register to bring students to these events during the school day.
+Please connect with your school to find out if they will be participating.

-If you’re a school interested in bringing students to one of these events in the future, reach out to collegepathways@vsac.org for more details.
+If you’re a school interested in bringing students to one of these four events, reach out to collegepathways@vsac.org for more details.

 Click on each green bar below for event details and additional resources.